Watch this video about improving blown-in fiberglass insulation with blown-in cellulose insulation.

 According to the U.S. Dept. of Energy, most attics aren't adequately insulated.
 A typical home is likely to have less than R-20 attic insulation.
 But throughout most northern states, the DOE recommends that attics in be insulated to R-49 or more.

-Contact your local insulation experts at LeafGuard by Midlands Home Solutions today to schedule a free estimate and consultation on the best insulation for your needs.
+Contact your local insulation experts at Midlands Home Solutions today to schedule a free estimate and consultation on the best insulation for your needs.
 We offer our services in Nebraska & Iowa throughout Omaha, Lincoln, Council Bluffs, Sioux City, Bellevue, Grand Island, Kearney, Fremont, Hastings, La Vista, and all surrounding cities and towns.

 Heat movement and conditioned air leakage is virtually unimpeded across a poorly insulated and poorly air-sealed attic floor.